datlife/deepcom/README.md

 ## (Recommended) IPython Notebook for training and benchmarking model with Viterbi Decoder.

-* [reproduce_result.ipynb](reproduce_result.ipynb): A Jypyter notebook demonstrates how to train a Neural Decoder and compare  the performance with the Viterbi:
+* [reproduce_result.ipynb](reproduce_result.ipynb): A Jypyter notebook demonstrates how to train a Neural Decoder and compare  the performance with  Viterbi Decoder.

 ## (Optional) Steps to preproduce the result yourself.